MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-inheritance-abstraction-polymorphism/includes/4-exercise-implement-generalized-ant.md

 Implement a new version in your `GeneralizedAnt` class that changes the direction of your `GeneralizedAnt` instance, according to the rule set by the `Rule` property.
 Rather than change direction based on the color of the cell landed on, it will instead change direction based on the previous direction.
 If an ant went to the right previously, it will now go to the left, etcetera.

-You will also make this version of your `Act` method override the original inherited version in the `Ant` class.
+You'll also make this version of your `Act` method override the original inherited version in the `Ant` class.
 To do that, you make the original `Ant` class version of the method virtual, then override the method in `GeneralizedAnt`.

 1. Create an `Act` method beneath your Rule property.